Display-Lab/knowledge-base/vignettes/social_worse_vignette/readme.md

 Both candidate messages have annotations matching those generated from Eugene's performance data, and are therefore appropriate as candidate messages. -->
 ### Candidate Message Preconditions Evaluation (ThinkPudding)
 The third stage of the pipeline processes and evaluates the candidate messages for each persona based on preconditions.
-It compares the annotations associated with the selected message candidates and checks them against the persona's performance data annotations to determine which candidate messages are appropriate based on message preconditions.
+It compares the annotations associated with the message candidates and checks them against the persona's performance data annotations to determine which candidate messages are acceptable based on message preconditions.

 For Deepa, **Candidate A** is acceptable by the causal pathway **social worse**.